Table of Contents

 If the patient cannot stand up (i.e., an intensive care unit patient), one should aim to obtain a decubitus film, if possible.
 The main sign to look for on a decubitus view chest x-ray in a free-flowing pleural effusion is layering of the effusion.
 Layering happens because of the gravitational pull on the fluid.
 A decubitus view can detect as little as 15 ml of free fluid in the pleural space.

 Limitations of Plain Radiography in the Detection of Free-Flowing Pleural Effusion

 Because of these limitations, chest computed tomography (CT) and chest ultrasonography were evaluated for use in the detection and characterization of pleural effusions.

 Computed Tomography Scanning of the Chest for Free-Flowing Pleural Effusion

 Nowadays, computed tomography is considered the golden-standard for detecting free-flowing pleural effusions.
 In theory, any pleural effusion, regardless of size, should be detectable on a chest CT.
-Therefore, whenever in doubt, the physician should obtain a chest CT to reliably exclude the presence of a pleural effusion in a patient.
+Therefore, whenever in doubt, the physician should obtain a chest CT to reliably exclude the presence of pleural effusion in a patient.

 Unfortunately, computed tomography has its own limitations.
 While CT can detect virtually any pleural effusion, the differentiation of pleural effusions per etiology is very difficult with this imaging technique.
 Additionally, CT uses a significant amount of radiation which might be considered inappropriate for children or pregnant women.

 The detection rate of a pleural effusion by physical examination was 61%, whereas an anterior-posterior chest radiograph only detected 47% of the pleural effusions.
 An anterior-posterior chest view was used here because the patients were not ambulatory.
 On the other hand, the detection rate of pleural effusion by pleural ultrasonography was as high as 93 %.
 In this study, computed tomography was used as the gold standard to define true positives.